United Kingdom

 Keir Starmer throws in the towel, victim of his own mistakes

-The Labour leader resigns less than two years after his electoral victory and leaves a clear path for Andy Burnham's arrival at Downing Street
+The Labour leader leaves less than two years after his electoral victory and leaves a clear path for Andy Burnham's arrival at Downing Street

 LondonA tearful and emotional Keir Starmer, Prime Minister of the United Kingdom for less than two years, announced this Monday that he is stepping down in a speech of just over six minutes.
-After a weekend of reflection at his country residence, and having communicated his decision to King Charles III, the premier has come to the conclusion that everyone around him had already assumed, perhaps less so himself.
-But the pressure has finally become unbearable in the face of the evident lack of support within the Labour parliamentary group.
+After a weekend of reflection at his country residence, and having communicated his decision to King Charles III, the premier has come to the conclusion that everyone around him had already accepted, perhaps less so himself.
+But the pressure has finally become unbearable given the evident lack of support within the Labour parliamentary group.

-He himself acknowledged this from the lectern located in front of the famous black door of number 10: "The question my party has now asked itself is whether I am the most suitable person to lead us to the next general election [originally scheduled for 2029].
-I have heard the answer of my parliamentary group to this question, and I accept it with sportsmanship and elegance."
+He himself acknowledged this from the lectern in front of the famous black door of number 10: "The question my party has now asked itself is whether I am the most suitable person to lead us to the next general election [initially scheduled for 2029].
+I have listened to the response of my parliamentary group to this question, and I accept it with sportsmanship and elegance.

 Cargando